hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/para-bhakti_or_supreme_devotion/118_the_forms_of_love-manifestation.md

-which is the only thing worthy to be known, and becomes in consequence very dissatisfied and almost mad — then there is Viraha; and this state of the mind makes him feel disturbed in the presence of anything other than the beloved (Ekarativichikitsâ).
+which is the only thing worthy to be known, and becomes in consequence very dissatisfied and almost mad — then there is Viraha; and this state of the mind makes him feel disturbed in the presence of anything other than the beloved (Ekarativichikitsā).
 In earthly love we see how often this Viraha comes.
 Again, when men are really and intensely in love with women or women with men, they feel a kind of natural annoyance in the presence of all those whom they do not love.
 Exactly the same state of